 Leadership Behaviors, Employee Development and Professional Growth

-We also conduct a rigorous and transparent annual performance review of all employees at all levels to guide company decisions relating to compensation and rewards.
+We conduct rigorous and transparent annual performance reviews of employees at all levels to guide company decisions relating to compensation and rewards.
 Employee performance is measured, in part, by how well employees demonstrate our Leadership Behaviors.
 In this way, we seek to emphasize not just what an employee achieves, but also how he or she achieves it.
 This is so critical to the company that the annual incentive bonus of management-level employees is determined, in part, by demonstrated leadership that is consistent with the behaviors.

-In addition, we conduct an annual employee development planning process in which managers discuss with each of their employees his or her strengths and development needs.
+In addition, we conduct an annual employee-development planning process in which managers discuss with each of their employees his or her strengths and development needs.
 The manager and employee then jointly create an action plan to strengthen areas in need of development and build new leadership skills.

 Diversity and Inclusion

 We believe that our human and organizational differences, when managed successfully, will make us a more innovative, agile and profitable company.
 By leveraging our differences, we can build and sustain a workforce and culture in which people are engaged and motivated to work at the highest level of their individual and team capabilities.
 For more information, click here.